Aboriginal title in the United States: Submerged lands

 Title to the bed and banks of rivers, and the mineral rights therein, generally passes to states upon their gaining statehood.
 However, this general doctrine does not apply where a tribe held treaty rights to the bed prior to statehood.
 Additionally, tribes can gain title to dry lands formerly covered by rivers after a river changes course.
 The United States can sue on behalf of tribes to gain title to those lands.

 The federal navigable servitude also bars the assertion of aboriginal title, although this may give rise to a claim for breach of fiduciary duty under the ICCA.

 Aboriginal title is absolutely extinguished to offshore submerged lands in the Outer Continental Shelf, however, under the doctrine of paramountcy.

 Guam

-The Ninth Circuit assumed by did not decide that unextinguished aboriginal title remains in Guam, but held that the government of Guam had no standing to assert it.
+The Ninth Circuit assumed but did not decide that unextinguished aboriginal title remains in Guam, but held that the government of Guam had no standing to assert it.